 General principles and stance

 MOm’s function is strictly based on open and democratic procedures, defined in detail in the organization's mandate, MOm's legal statute.
 These resulting internal procedures ensure the effective operation and the sound economic and financial management of the organization.
-The foremost formal instruments providing for the administration and the internal control of the organization are the Board of Directors and the Audit Committee, which are both elected on an annual basis by the General Assembly of the Society, through an open and transparent to all Members process.
+The foremost formal instruments providing for the administration and the internal control of the organization are the Board of Directors and the Audit Committee, which are both elected every two years by the General Assembly of the Society, through an open and transparent to all Members process.
 Additionally to the latter, MOm is actively supporting and promoting wider initiatives on the transparency and open operation of NGOs.
 MOm has been committed and signed the Non-Governmental Organisations Accountability Charter, an initiative undertaken by the Citizens’ Movement for an Open Society.
-For over 25 years the organization has been involved in the realisation of an environmentally sustainable future through the help of the civil society the co-operation with local stakeholders and the joint initiatives with public institutions, always based on open dialogue processes.
+For over 30 years the organization has been involved in the realisation of an environmentally sustainable future through the help of the civil society the co-operation with local stakeholders and the joint initiatives with public institutions, always based on open dialogue processes.
 MOm is fully independent from other bodies or institutions (especially governmental, political, business, etc.).
 In order to achieve its objectives, MOm utilises public as well as institutional funding and resources.
-However MOm chooses funds that are obtainable only through transparent and open procedures, with the sole goal of financing specific actions related to scientific research, conservation, treatment and rehabilitation of Mediterranean monk seals.
+MOm chooses funds that are obtainable only through transparent and open procedures, with the sole goal of financing specific actions related to scientific research, conservation, treatment and rehabilitation of Mediterranean monk seals.

 In order to achieve its goals and objectives MOm pursues the following priorities: